JS16

-Jaakko Salovaara (born 13 January 1975), better known by his stage name JS16, is a Finnish musician, DJ and record producer.
+Jaakko Sakari Salovaara (born 13 January 1975), better known by his stage name JS16, is a Finnish musician, DJ and record producer.
 He is best known for his work with Finnish hip hop group Bomfunk MC's, producing their most successful song "Freestyler", and for his work with Finnish DJ and producer Darude, as well as other solo productions and remixes.
 He released his debut studio album, Stomping System in 1998.
 He is part of the DJ duo Dallas Superstars with Heikki L, and owns the dance music record label 16 Inch Records.

 Career

 His first release was the 1991 single "Hypnosynthesis", at the age of 16 (hence the number 16 in his artist name).
 With the release of the club/dance music album Stomping System in 1998 and hits like "Stomp to My Beat" and "Love Supreme", he gained the Finnish audience's attention.
 Furthermore, the single "Stomping System" also reached #6 on the UK Club Chart.

 JS16 has also gained fame by being the producer of Finnish electro-hop group Bomfunk MC's, with three albums and the European hit "Freestyler" (2000).
 He has also produced international club anthems like "Sandstorm" and "Feel the Beat" with Finnish DJ Darude.

 In 2002, he produced the JS16 Remix and the JS16 Dub of Britney Spears' hit single "Overprotected".
 His remix was also included on the soundtrack of Spears' 2002 film Crossroads.

 Currently, JS16 is producing for the Finnish group Mighty 44.
 Additionally, he is a member of the group Dallas Superstars, alongside his countryman Bostik (aka Heikki Liimatainen).
 Their debut album was 2003's Flash, with hits like "I Feel Love" (reached #1 on Finnish and Swedish dance charts) and "Fast Driving", #4 on the UK Club Chart in the summer of 2004.